tannerbohn/tannerbohn.github.io/_posts/2019-09-26-optimizing-reading-with-ml.markdown

 ---
 layout: post
 comments: false
-title:  "How to Optimize Humans Reading with Machine Learning (Part I)"
+title:  "How to Optimize Human Reading with Machine Learning (Part I)"
 excerpt: "An introductory look at how the reading process can be improved with machine learning"
 date:   2019-09-26 05:00:00
 ---